jenkinsci/acceptance-test-harness/docs/PRELAUNCH.md

 If no controller is explicitly specified, the harness checks the presence of `~/jenkins.sock` and it automatically selects `PooledJenkinsController`.
-If you did change the name of the socket (see section [Launching JUT server](#launching-jut-server)) then you need to specify the filename using the `SOCKET` environment variable.
+If you did change the name of the socket (see section [Launching JUT server](#launching-jut-server)) then you need to specify the filename using the `JUT_SOCKET` environment variable.

 To select this controller explicitly, use `TYPE=pool` environment variable.